core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 42                 |      |
 ~~~~
 {: #figbindexp4 title="Client registers and receives one notification of the current state, one when c.pmax time expires, and one of a new state when it passes through the greater than threshold of 25."}

+# Acknowledgements
+{: numbered='no'}

+Hannes Tschofenig and Mert Ocak highlighted syntactical corrections in the usage of pmax and pmin in a query.
+David Navarro proposed allowing for pmax to be equal to pmin.
+Marco Tiloca and Ines Robles provided extensive reviews.
+Suggestions from Klaus Hartke aided greatly in clarifying how conditional attributes work with CoAP Observe.
+Security considerations were improved based on authors' observations in {{Section 2.2 of I-D.irtf-t2trg-amplification-attacks}}.

+# Changelog # {#changelog}
+{: numbered='no'}
+{:removeinrfc}

+draft-ietf-core-conditional-attributes-08

+* Various editorial fixes and corrections based on review comments on mailing list from Marco Tiloca.

+draft-ietf-core-conditional-attributes-07

+* Expanded how conditional attributes work with Observe in sections 3.1 to 3.4
+* Addressed early review from IoT Directorate
+* Security Considerations section expanded

+draft-ietf-core-conditional-attributes-06

+* Removed code block from Section 3.5
+* Added an appendix containing pseudocode for server processing.

+draft-ietf-core-conditional-attributes-05

+* Multiple (mostly editorial) clarifications and updates based on review comments on mailing list from Marco Tiloca.

+draft-ietf-core-conditional-attributes-04

+* Reference code updated to include behaviour for edge attribute.

+draft-ietf-core-conditional-attributes-03

+* Attribute names updated to create uniqueness for use as conditional observe attributes.

+draft-ietf-core-conditional-attributes-02

+* Clarifications on usage and value of the band parameter
+* Implementation considerations for proxies added
+* Security considerations added
+* IANA considerations added

+draft-ietf-core-conditional-attributes-01

+* Clarifications on True and False values for Edge and Con Attributes
+* Alan Soloway added as author

+draft-ietf-core-conditional-attributes-00

+* Conditional Atttributes section from draft-ietf-core-dynlink-13 separated into own WG draft